-Peer review will begin on a rolling basis and last until the end of July 2022.
-Reviewers are empirically trained members of the Northwestern Pritzker School of Law and American Bar Foundation faculties.
+Peer review will begin on a rolling basis and last until the end of July 2023.
+Reviewers are empirically trained members of the Northwestern Pritzker School of Law and American Bar Foundation faculties as well as other empirical scholars.
 Reviews will be double-blind; Northwestern University Law Review editorial staff will anonymize all submissions, so authors need not worry about submitting anonymized manuscripts.
 Authors of all manuscripts selected for peer review, even those manuscripts not ultimately selected for publication, will receive feedback.

-Final publication decisions will issue by mid-August 2022.
+Final publication decisions will issue by mid-August 2023.
 Some offers of acceptance may be conditional, upon the advice of reviewers.
 Conditional acceptances will require authors to make relatively minor changes in advance of publication—the “conditional accept” will be a lighter touch than a full “revise and resubmit.”
 Law Review staff are available to support authors in the timely fulfillment of any conditions.
-After acceptance, articles will go through the standard substantive editing process with the Law Review editorial staff through Winter 2022.
-The fourth annual Empirical Issue will be published in March 2023.
+After acceptance, articles will go through the standard substantive editing process with the Law Review editorial staff through Winter 2023.
+The Volume 118 Empirical Issue will be published in March 2024.